best-practice-and-impact/ons-spark/ons-spark/spark-analysis/big-data-workflow.md

 ## **Spark optimisation**

 The following section contains some more advanced suggestions you can consider applying to your pipeline to further optimise your code and minimise resource use.
+These are most likely to be useful in the 'Development' phase of working on your pipeline.
 Our general tips for Spark optimisation can be found on the [Ideas for optimising Spark code](../spark-concepts/optimisation-tips) page of the book.

 ### 9. Use Spark functions where possible
 - `Spark ML` functions ([MLlib](https://spark.apache.org/docs/latest/ml-guide.html)) contain a range of tools for processing and analysing big data efficiently.
-- You can also assemble 'Spark ML` operations into an [ML pipeline](https://spark.apache.org/docs/latest/ml-pipeline.html).
+- You can also assemble `Spark ML` operations into an [ML pipeline](https://spark.apache.org/docs/latest/ml-pipeline.html).
 These pipelines can be saved and reloaded later to re-run analysis or to apply analysis to a new set of data.
 - See the [Logistic regression](./logistic-regression) page of this book for some examples of applying `Spark ML` functions to a dataset and setting up a `Spark ML` analysis pipeline.

 ### 10. Optimise joins